-Leedskalnin never allowed persons watch his construction, though a few furtive photographs were taken.
+Leedskalnin never allowed persons to watch his construction, though a few furtive photographs were taken.
 Some suspect he worked in private to protect his secrets related to telekinesis or other supernatural abilities.
 It is essentially saying, “I don’t know, therefore a magical technology did it.”

 Among those with this mindset, some suggest Leedskalnin tapped into the cutting edge, while others think he uncovered a lost knowledge of the ancients.
 Let’s squeeze in a critical thinking lesson here.
-The cutting-edge idea is the logical fallacy of Appealing to Novelty, where a product or idea is deemed better because it is modern, even seemingly futuristic; the long-lost knowledge idea is its twin fallacy, the Appeal to Antiquity.
+The cutting-edge idea is the logical fallacy of appealing to novelty, where a product or idea is deemed better because it is modern, even seemingly futuristic; the long-lost knowledge idea is its twin fallacy, the appeal to antiquity.
 Here, the idea that something has been around for so long is touted as evidence it works.
 Both notions are mistaken.
 How long something has existed as no bearing on its efficiency.

 And the ideas that led to the Coral Castle are probably capable of being understood and known.
 Skeptoid’s Brian Dunning profiled Wally Wallington, a retired construction worker whose backyard manufacturing of Stonehenge replicas provided a possible window to some of Leedskalnin’s techniques.
 Wallington’s equipment consisted of sticks and stones and he employed no wheels, cranes, pulleys, metals, or machinery.
-Through his ingenuity and erudite use of gravity, he could move multi-ton blocks with seemingly little effort
+Through his ingenuity and erudite use of gravity, he could move multi-ton blocks with seemingly little effort.

 Therefore, impressive structures can be done solo and without magic.
 As to the Coral Castle, one clue offered on its website is that Leedskalnin could move the blocks since he “understood the laws of weight and leverage well,” a method that would be similar to Wallington’s.